jdsalongsongan/School-Projects/README.md

 # School-Projects
-This is a repository of all of my school projects from my 1st Year in college to present day, sorted by language.
+This is a repository of some of my school projects from my 1st Year in college to present day, sorted by language.